akarca/django-base-template/README.md

 layouts/project templates.
 Playdoh is mainly setup for Mozilla's systems, and is currently only designed for Django 1.4.

-This project template is designed for Django 1.4's new startproject template option.
 This version of the project template is designed for Django 1.5.

 As much as I could, all the code has been updated to use the new suggested layout and functionality in Django 1.5.